stevedonovan/gentle-intro/4-modules.md

 assert_eq!("14", &caps["day"]);
 ```

-Regular expressions can break up strings, but won't check whether they make _sense_.
-That is,
+Regular expressions can break up strings that match a pattern, but won't check whether they make sense.
-you can specify and match the _syntax_ of ISO-style dates, but _semantically_ they may be nonsense,
+That is, you can specify and match the _syntax_ of ISO-style dates, but _semantically_ they may be nonsense,
 like "2014-24-52".

 For this, you need dedicated date-time processing, which is provided by [chrono](https://github.com/lifthrasiir/rust-chrono).